Emanuele-Chiummo/ToDo-Travel-2.0-master/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your flask-app.py and client_secret.json file

 - `API_KEY` for Google Maps Integration
 - `GOOGLE_CLIENT_ID` & `GOOGLE_CLIENT_SECRET` for Google OAuth Integration